 Taken ill on a visit to Britain – the queen dies

-It was during one of the many visits to her beloved homeland, the United Kingdom, that Queen Maud was unexpectedly taken ill and hospitalised.
+It was during her annual visit to the United Kingdom, that Queen Maud got ill and was hospitalised.
 As soon as he heard the news, her husband King Haakon travelled from Oslo to London – via rail down the European continent and across the English Channel by boat.

 Sadly, it was not to last.
 In the early hours of Sunday 20 November 1938, the queen died in her sleep – and King Haakon lost his partner and companion of 42 years.